slochower/academic-kickstart/content/project/informatics/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "Harnessing protein-ligand binding affinity data in BindingDB to develop benchmarks to force field optimization and method validation."
+summary = "Harnessing protein-ligand binding affinity data in BindingDB to develop benchmarks for method validation."

 # Optional image to display on homepage.
 image_preview = ""